The 500 Hats of Bartholomew Cubbins

 The 500 Hats of Bartholomew Cubbins is a children's book, written and illustrated by Theodor Geisel under the pen name Dr. Seuss and published by Vanguard Press in 1938.
 Unlike the majority of Geisel's books, it is written in prose rather than rhyming and metered verse.
-Geisel, who collected hats, got the idea for the story on a commuter train from New York to New England, while he was sitting behind a businessman wearing a hat; the passenger was so stiff and formal that Geisel idly wondered what would happen if he took the man's hat and threw it out the window.
-Geisel concluded that the man was so "stuffy" that he would just grow a new one.
+Geisel, who was a collector of hats, got the idea for the story when he was on a commuter train from New York to New England, while sitting behind a businessman wearing a hat.

+The businessman was so stiff and formal that Geisel idly wondered what would happen if he took the man's hat and threw it out the window, and he artistically concluded that the man would "simply grow a new one".

 The characters of Bartholomew and King Derwin returned a decade later in Bartholomew and the Oobleck.

 Plot summary

 Set in feudal times, the story begins in the Kingdom of Didd.
-A young peasant, Bartholomew Cubbins, lives on the outskirts of the kingdom with his family; he wears a simple red hat with a single white feather that has remained within the family for generations.
-One day, Bartholomew is sent into the town to sell some berries, when he comes across King Derwin riding through a street.
-As per law, one is supposed to remove his or her hat when the king passes by, but Bartholomew apparently does not follow the rule, despite having a hat in his hand, and is ordered to remove the hat on his head.
-Bartholomew does so, but another hat mysteriously appears; when he attempts to remove this one, yet another one appears.
-For unknown reasons, whenever Bartholomew removes one hat, another one appears on his head.
+A young peasant boy named Bartholomew Cubbins lives on the outskirts of the kingdom with his family; he wears a simple red hat with a single white feather that has been in his family for generations.
+One day, Bartholomew goes into the town to sell some cranberries, when he comes across King Theobald Thindner Derwin, the ruler of the Kingdom of Didd, riding through a street.
+As per law, one is supposed to remove his/her hat when the king passes by, but although Bartholomew does remove his hat, despite having it in his hand, the king points out and orders him to remove an identical hat on his head.
+Bartholomew does so repeatedly, but a new hat appears on his head every time.

-The young boy is taken to the castle, where numerous people attempt to remove the hat from Bartholomew's head, but all attempts end in failure.
-The royal hatter runs away in terror, the King's young nephew fails to shoot the hats off with arrows, a great bowman similarly fails with a longbow, and Wizards attempt to curse the hat away but claim that their spell would only work in "Ten Short Years".
-The King, exasperated by all the attempts, sends Bartholomew to be executed, but once again the laws get in the way as a person cannot be executed by the Executioner with his or her hat on.
+The boy is taken to the palace, where numerous people attempt to remove the hat from Bartholomew's head, but all attempts end in failure.
+The royal hatter runs away in terror; the King’s wise men only nibble their beards in awe; the King's young nephew, Wilfred, fails to shoot the hats off with arrows; a great bowman similarly fails with a longbow; and the royal magicians attempt to curse the hat away, but claim that their spell will only work in "Ten Short Years".
+The King, exasperated by all the attempts, orders Bartholomew to be executed, but the sentence cannot be carried out because the law forbids the execution of anyone wearing a hat.